connectjunkie/homebridge-beoplay/README.md

 # Bang & Olufsen/Beoplay accessory

 This accessory allows you to control Bang & Olufsen (Beoplay) speakers using a HomeKit enabled iOS app or Siri (see notes below).
-Currently this has only been tested on a Bang & Olufsen A9v1 speaker, so reports of success or issues with other B&O speakers are welcome.
+Currently this has only been tested on a Bang & Olufsen A9 mk2 speaker, so reports of success or issues with other B&O speakers are welcome.

-At this point only the ability to set the volume and mute the speaker is supported (see notes below).
+At this point only the ability to set the volume and mute or standby the speaker is supported (see notes below).
 Note that the plugin honours the B&O speaker's "maximum volume" setting, so trying to set the volume to higher than this will set the volume to the maximum, which may not be reflected in your HomeKit app until you refresh.

 # Installation